Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-Now we take the time-derivative on both sides, and we examine step-by-step the terms that come up.
-On the right-hand-side, we get $\dot \rho(t)$ which can be replaced by $\mathcal L_\mathrm{aQPU}[\rho(t)].$ So the three terms we have to look at are \begin{itemize} \item Clockwork term,
+Recall Eq.~\eqref{eq:rho_T} multiplied by ${\rm Pr}[N(t)=n]$ and take the time-derivative on both sides.
+On the right-hand side, we get $\dot \rho(t)$ which can be replaced by $\mathcal L_\mathrm{aQPU}[\rho(t)].$ The three resulting terms are \begin{itemize} \item Clockwork term,

 \item Ticking term,

 \item Interaction term,